 Course Description in college catalog:

 This laboratory course complements CH-120 (Fundamentals of Chemistry) and provides basic knowledge of modern experimental chemistry.
 It demonstrates how chemical laws are derived, verified, and applied.
 It introduces essential laboratory methods and techniques including separations and chromatography; determination of density and melting and boiling points; electrical conductivity of solutions; qualitative analysis; chemical reactions and stoichiometry; pH analysis; and titration.
-Students are strongly encouraged to take CH-121 while taking CH-120.
-Successful completion of CH-120 and CH-121 satisfies the laboratory science requirement for the A.A. degree.
 This course is not open to students who have completed CH-127, CH-128, CH-151, CH-152, CH-251 or CH-252.

 Academic programs for which this course serves as a requirement or an elective:

 This course satisfies one credit laboratory requirement for a degree.

 General Education Outcomes: Below is a listing of General Education Outcome(s) that this course supports.

 Reason quantitatively as required in various fields of interest and in everyday life

 - Organize and interpret data and use the data to draw conclusions

 - Employ technology to collect, process, and present mathematical information